jumehan/bse-analysis/README.md

 #### Site Reliability & Testing:
 - Future versions of this project will include additional testing for quality assurance and more robust error handling to gracefully handle API/data fetch errors.
 One example of missing data is that RapidAPI's NBA-API does not have team and season data for Isaiah Thomas.
 - *Integration tests*: I would write integration tests to test how multiple parts of the application interact with each other.
+- *Unit tests*: I would write unit tests to test every individual functions and methods within application to aim for full coverage.
 - Additionaly, I would think about edge cases and write additional unit test to verify the behavior of the code.

 ---